wkumari/draft-wkumari-dhc-capport/README.md

    Thanks to Wes George for supplying the IPv6 text.
 Thanks to Lorenzo and Erik for the V6 RA kick in the pants.

+Kumari, et al.            Expires June 5, 2015                  [Page 8]

+Internet-Draft             DHCP Captive-Portal             December 2014

    Thanks for Fred Baker for detailed review and comments.
+Also great thanks to Joel Jaeggli for providing feedback and text.

 9. Normative References

    [RFC2119]  Bradner, S., "Key words for use in RFCs to Indicate
               Requirement Levels", BCP 14, RFC 2119, March 1997.

-Kumari, et al.            Expires April 4, 2015                 [Page 8]

-Internet-Draft             DHCP Captive-Portal              October 2014

 Appendix A.  Changes / Author Notes.

    [RFC Editor: Please remove this section before publication ]

+   From 05 to 06:

+   o  Integrated comments from Joel, as below

+   o  Better introduction text, around the "kludgy hacks" section.

+   o  Better "neither condones nor condems" text

+   o  Fingerprint text.

+   o  Some discussions on the v4 literal stuff.

+   o  More Security Consideration text.

    From 04 to 05: